-Monday: Arrival day
+Saturday: Arrival day

 You can check in to your room from 2.30pm onwards.
-Please join us for afternoon tea at 4pm.
+Please join us for afternoon tea.
 All guests are invited – we’ll introduce your leader and welcome you to your holiday.

-Tuesday: Ruskin’s vision & musuem
+Sunday: Ruskin’s vision

-Friday: Depart after a leisurely breakfast
+Wednesday: Depart after a leisurely breakfast

 Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
 If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.